aromanino/apiextender/README.md

 This module deals with to extend an API backend that adds a specific feature to an existing API as plugin(add-in, addin, add-on, addon).
 apiextender let to :
 +   enable third-party developers to create abilities which extend an application
-+   support easily adding new features
++   supports the addition of new features in a simple mode

 **apiextender** allow to extend your API with plugin techniques in a **simple and fast** and with **few lines of code**.